Keyboard shortcuts

 Press Esc to hide this help

 WeaveFFI uses a uniform error model across the FFI boundary.
-Every generated function carries an out-error parameter that reports success or failure through an integer code and an optional message string.
-Each target language maps this convention to its own idiomatic error mechanism.
+Every generated function carries an out-error parameter (weaveffi_error*) that reports success or failure through an integer code and an optional message string.
+Each generator maps that to its target’s idiomatic error mechanism (exceptions, throws, Result, etc.) so consumers rarely touch the C-level struct directly.

 modules: